I. INTRODUCTION

 A. The Analysis

-1. THE GROWTH
+1. THE GROWTHB.
+The Anxiety

 I can honestly say that when Grace Church was experiencing tremendous growth, many wonderful things happened.
 There were so many things happening that I couldn't keep up with them.
 God was doing His work there.
 That was an exciting, euphoric time for the church.
 I like to call that time the years of discovery.
 When I came to Grace Church, I didn't know much.
 Every week, I'd study and prepare my sermons, and on Sundays the congregation would learn together with me.
 I'd share what the Bible said, and people would say, "Wow!
 So that's what the Bible is saying!"
 We were taking big steps in terms of our spiritual growth and understanding, and the Lord added many people to the church.
 Those years were like a prolonged honeymoon.
 There was enthusiasm and energy everywhere.
-Even though we are doing many things now that we didn't do in those years, everything was just marvelous.
+Even though we are doing many things now that we didn't do in those years, everything was just marvelous.2.
+THE GOAL

 When I first arrived at Grace Church, my goal was to keep the people already there from leaving.
 I thought that if I could accomplish that, then that would be a moral victory.
 I never envisioned that the church would grow to the size it is now.
-That's why I say that the verse that I have come to understand the most in the years of my ministry is Ephesians 3:20: "Now unto Him who is able to do exceedingly abundantly above that we ask or think. . . . " I have seen God do much more than I could ever imagine!
+That's why I say that the verse that I have come to understand the most in the years of my ministry is Ephesians 3:20: "Now unto Him who is able to do exceedingly abundantly above that we ask or think. . . . " I have seen God do much more than I could ever imagine!3.
+THE GENERATIONS

 During Grace Church's early years, everybody was excited and very sacrificial.
 Everybody was a part of the growing together.
 One of the people on the church staff recently told me, "The history of a church and its people seem to always follow an interesting pattern.
 The first generation of people fight to discover and establish the truth. " Grace Church went throught that; the early years were a time of discovery and establishing the truth.
 He continued, "The second generation fights to maintain the truth and proclaim it. " We have seen that at Grace Church.
 The things we have learned, we have put in books and on tapes.
 We have trained men to become pastors, go out, and start teaching other people.
 We have shared what we know with other pastors.
 We want to maintain and proclaim the truth.
 Then the staff person said, "But the third generation couldn't care less about all of that. " Why?
 Since they weren't a part of the fight the first two generations faced, they don't have anything at stake.
 They tend to take for granted the things that have already been established.

 That really scares me.
 I told the pastor I was golfing with that the toughest thing to deal with in the ministry is indifference.
 It's heartbreaking to know that there is a tendency for those who weren't a part of the building of the church to take everything for granted.
 Because they weren't a part of the battle, they didn't pay the price or enjoy the sweet taste of victory.
 They don't know what the battle was like.
 A person has only one life to live, and I look at what God has given me as the greatest possible use of my life: being a part of building Grace Church.
-But the thing that I fear is that those who weren't a part of the process of fighting, discovering, and establishing the truth will not be able to appreciate what God has done.
+But the thing that I fear is that those who weren't a part of the process of fighting, discovering, and establishing the truth will not be able to appreciate what God has done.2.
+ABOUT CRITICISM

 In Deuteronomy 6, we read that God saw that the Israelites might eventually forget all that He had done for them.
 First, they were reminded of the need for a. . .